It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 In the last decade of the 20th century, a series of molecular phylogenetic analyzes confirmed that Sarcodine was not a monophyletic group.

 Given these findings, the old scheme was abandoned, and the Sarcodina amoebas dispersed among many other high-level taxonomic groups.

 Today, most traditional sarcodines are placed in two supergroups of eukaryotes: Amoebozoa and Rhizaria.

 The rest has been distributed among the excavations, opisthokonts, and stramenopiles.
 Some, like the Centrohelida, have yet to be placed in any supergroups.

 Some amoebae can infect other organisms in a pathogenic way, causing diseases:

 Entamoeba histolytica is the cause of amoebiasis or amoebic dysentery.
 Naegleria fowleri (the “brain-eating amoeba”) is a native freshwater species that can be fatal to humans if introduced through the nose.

 Acanthamoeba can cause amoebic keratitis and encephalitis in humans.
 Balamuthia mandrillaris is the cause of granulomatous amoebic meningoencephalitis (often fatal)

-The amoeba has been found to harvest and grow the bacteria involved in plague.
+The Amoeba has been found to harvest and grow the bacteria involved in the plague.